truist/reveal.js/slides/LEDs/LEDs.md

 * [Bulbs.com](https://bulbs.com/) or [1000bulbs.com](https://1000bulbs.com) if you're buying a bunch at once, or want to get exactly the right thing

-* Amazon sometimes just what you need, sometimes not
+* Amazon sometimes has just what you need, sometimes not

 ## Don't over-buy!